Kerrialn/static-data-importer-bundle/README.md

 # Static Data Importer Bundle

-A Symfony Bundle for importing json, csv and/or xml directly into a database via an entity object.
+A Symfony CLI Bundle for importing json, csv and/or xml directly into a database via an entity object.

 **Install**:
 ```bash